 Introduction to Mason, Michigan

 Mason, Michigan, in Ingham county, is 12 miles SE of Lansing, Michigan (center to center) and 73 miles W of Detroit, Michigan.
-The city, which is in the Lansing - East Lansing metropolitan area, has a population of 6,714.
+The city is in the Lansing - East Lansing metropolitan area.

 The Ojibwa tribe of Native Americans originally inhabited the area.
 Lewis Lacey, the first settler to arrive in 1836, built a saw mill for Noble & Co., following which a member of the firm, Ephraim B. Danforth, settled in the region.
 Around the same time, Charles Noble purchased part of a forest and established Mason Center on 20 acres of cleared woodland.
 Soon after, the "Center" part of the name was dropped, and the community was then known as "Mason" in honor of Stevens T. Mason, Michigan's first governor.
 In 1847, Mason became the seat of Ingham County.
 It was incorporated first as a village, and in 1875, Mason was given the status of a city.
 For most of the 20th century, Mason produced baby formula.
 The Dart Container Corporation is also headquartered in the city.